auth0/docs/articles/extensions/delegated-admin/v3/index.md

 1. After you've logged into the [Management Dashboard](${manage_url}), navigate to [Applications](${manage_url}/#/applications).
 2. Click **+Create Application**.
 3. Provide a name for your application (such as `Users Dashboard`).
-4. Set the Application type to `Single Page Web Applications`.
+4. Set the Application type to `Single-Page Web Applications`.
 5. Click **Create** to proceed.

 ![Create an Application](/media/articles/extensions/delegated-admin/create-client.png)